jonathf/chaospy/doc/tutorials/README.rst

    the polynomials in ``chaospy``, the polynomial have support for vectorized evaluations, and partial evaluations and using ``numpy`` compatibility wrapper, to mention a few of the things that can be done.
+`Wiener-Askey Scheme`_
+   Classical theory defines the original orthogonal polynomial expansions back to the Askey-polynomials.
+These polynomials have specific form and have value from a theoretical analysis point of view.
+`Truncation Scheme`_
+   Polynomial chaos expansion is classically truncated at fixed polynomial orders.
+However, it is possible to refine the truncation rule to better suite the problem that is being solved using dimension prioritization and :math:`L_p`-norm truncation rules.
 `Lagrange Polynomials`_
    Lagrange polynomials are also used in Uncertainty quantification as an alternative strategy to polynomial chaos expansions.
-`Truncation of Polynomial Expansion`_
-   Polynomial chaos expansion is classically truncated at fixed polynomial orders.
-However, it is possible to refine the truncation rule to better suite the problem that is being solved using dimension prioritization and :math:`L_p`-norm truncation rules.
-`The Wiener-Askey Polynomial Expansions`_
-   Classical theory defines the original orthogonal polynomial expansions back to the Askey-polynomials.
-These polynomials have specific form and have value from a theoretical analysis point of view.

-.. _Constructing Polynomial Expansions: ./polynomial/expansion_construction.ipynb
+.. _Expansion Construction: ./polynomial/expansion_construction.ipynb
-.. _Polynomial Evaluation: ./polynomial/evaluation.ipynb
+.. _Polynomial Evaluation: ./polynomial/polynomial_evaluation.ipynb
+.. _Wiener-Askey Scheme: ./polynomial/wiener_askey_scheme.ipynb
+.. _Truncation Scheme: ./polynomial/truncation.ipynb
 .. _Lagrange Polynomials: ./polynomial/lagrange.ipynb
-.. _Truncation of Polynomial Expansion: ./polynomial/truncation.ipynb
-.. _The Wiener-Askey Polynomial Expansions: ./polynomial/wiener_askey.ipynb